fldbock/aws-tiered-storage/README.md

 # Tiered Storage with S3 File Gateway

-## Case Study

-Situation:
-A company uses a lot of storage on it’s nfs server on the on premises network most of which it hardly ever accesses.
-Surely we can use cloud computing to save some cost here?

-Requirements:
-The documents need to be accessible in the usual way with minimal latency.
-The company also wonders if we could make the storage more resilient in case of disaster.

-Solution:

-We are going to set up a s3 file gateway to implement tiered storage and cross region replication for disaster recovery.
+In this demo, you will configure a s3 file gateway allowing on premises servers to use it as an nfs server, with the added benefit of saving costs using s3 for storage tiering

-The demo consists of 4 stages, each implementing additional components of the architecture.
+The demo consists of 5 stages, each implementing additional components of the architecture
 - Stage 1: Create & Active the storage gateway
 - Stage 2: Create the S3 buckets, storage tiering and cross region replication
 - Stage 3: Create a file share